Before and During World War I

 The next twenty years saw continued expansion in capacity and products.
 In 1998 another phase of expanded technology and growth continued when Mississippi Lime commissioned construction of a new Maerz kiln at our Ste.
 Genevieve site.
 In July 2001, Mississippi Lime purchased its Springfield, MO lime operation, which operated vertical kiln technologies.

 2000s to Present

-Corporate headquarters moved from Alton, IL to St. Louis, MO.
+Corporate headquarters moved from Alton, Illinois to St. Louis, Missouri.
 Construction of our fifth high-tech kiln began, assuring continued industry leadership in quality products and endless potential for research and development of new commodities.

 Mississippi Lime acquired Gallatin Materials in the Cincinnati area in 2008, now the Company’s Verona operation.

-Mississippi Lime acquired Huron Lime in Huron, OH in 2014.
+Mississippi Lime acquired Huron Lime in Huron, Ohio in 2014.

 Today, over 100 years later, we are still owned by the same family, all of whom continue to be dedicated to our founder’s guiding philosophy.